Southwest Ohio Regional Transit Authority: Fares

-On April 4, 2021, Metro introduced a simpler fare structure.
-With this new fare model, base fare increased 25 cents to $2 per ride on all local routes.
-Express buses are $2.65 within Hamilton County.
-Certain express routes turned into commuter routes and have a $2 fare.
-Express routes that go into Butler, Clermont, and Warren County have a fare of $3.75.
-Zone fares and paper transfers were eliminated.
-Transfers are only available to those using the Transit app and to 5-ride ticket users.
-There are several day pass options available to purchase.
-Mobile fares must be purchased through the Transit app.
-Refer to the charts for more information.
-Transfers to higher-cost service require payment of the fare difference.
-Children under 5 ride for free with a fare-paying rider; a limit of 2 children applies.

-Paper transfers are no longer be issued as of 4/10/2021.
-Zone fare was eliminated on 4/4/2021.
+Effective July 16, 2025, local and commuter routes will see an increase fare of 20 cents to $2.20 and Hamilton County express routes will see an increase fare of 35 cents to $3.00.
+Commuter routes will now be known as local routes.
+Warren County and Clermont County express fares will decrease to $3.
+Children under 55 inches will ride free with an accompanying adult, again up to 2 children per adult.

+Metro introduced their Tap&Save program, which is their version of fare capping.
+Users of the Transit can preload money onto their accounts to pay for their fares.
+For those not using the app, they can get a smart card they can load money on.
+The system will track their spending and once they reach the equivalent price of day pass or 30 day pass, they will not have to pay any additional fares until the cycle resets.

+Metro fares are available for mobile payment via Transit, an app that has been adopted for such purposes across several cities.

-Garages and fleet
+Garages and current fleet

-SORTA operates about 350 buses on fixed routes, and about 50 smaller vehicles as part of their demand responsive services.
+SORTA operates about 300 buses on fixed routes, and about 50 smaller vehicles as part of their 'demand responsive services'.
 All vehicles in SORTA's fleet are ADA accessible.
 On average, vehicles in the fixed route fleet are 6.9 years old, and in the demand-responsive fleet 1.4 years.
 Vehicles in the fixed route fleet are rated, on average, for a capacity and 65 passengers, both sitting and standing.

 All fixed-route buses have a bike rack mounted on the front with room for two bicycles.